paulhtremblay/Google-Cloud-SQL-Composer-Proxy/README.md

 3. Create a config.ini file.
 See the examples

+  1. do
+  2. xx

 4. Run python scripts/create.py <path to config> -v 3

 Testing